-Having sand in your saltwater tank is not necessary and you may choose to set up a bare bottom tank.
-Of course like everything, there will be pros and cons to having sand in your tank.
-I like bare bottom tanks on my nano tanks but the look of sand is more natural and visually appealing.
+Having sand in your saltwater tank is not necessary, and you may choose to set up a bare bottom tank.
+Ofcourse,e like everything, there will be pros and cons to having sand in your tank.
+I like bare bottom tanks on my nano tanks, but the look of sand is more natural and visually appealing.

 After your tank is running for a while, you might decide to have a few corals in the tank and some will do better than others when placed on a sandbed.
 So that is something you may want to consider and choose to have a sand base from the start.

 My favorite sand for reef tanks is the Caribsea Fiji Pink.
-I have been using this for years and it’s the sand I always choose.
-It’s available in a 20-pound bag on Amazon for around $20.
+I have been using this for years, and it’s the sand I always choose.
+It’s available in a 20-pound bag on Amazon.

 Of course, this is not a solid rule that must be followed.
 It depends on a variety of factors.
 But to maintain the overall health of your saltwater tank, having proper water movement is crucial.

 Keeping the budget in mind, I recommend the Sun Sun JVP-110 circulation pump.
-This pump will give you the turnover rate you desire in a 20-gallon tank and it is a reliable pump.
+This pump will give you the turnover rate you desire in a 20-gallon tank, and it is a reliable pump.
 I normally wouldn’t recommend a Sun Sun product that is cheap, but I have used this pump myself and had no issues with it.
 It’s a good little pump.
-It will cost you around $10 on Amazon.

 The normal water temperature range is between 73-84F with most hobbyists keeping their water temperature at 78-79F.
-I use the Inkbird temperature controller which is a very affordable way to maintain the temperature within 1-degree accuracy.
-I set mine at 79F and it will turn your heater on and off tas necessary to maintain that temperature.
+I use the Inkbird temperature controller, which is a very affordable way to maintain the temperature within 1-degree accuracy.
+I set mine at 79F, and it will turn your heater on and off controller, necessary to maintain that temperature.